devleaks/lata-docs/docs/Configuration Files.md

 Example of service types are: sewage, catering, refuelling, baggage offloading or loading, cargo handling, water, APU, cones…

 ### Vehicle
 Name of the model of service vehicle used to deliver the service.
 Must correspond to the model of a Ground Support Equipment above.
+If the vehicle specified here cannot be found, another vehicle capable of delivering the same service will be randomly selected.

 ### Start
 Time in minutes, relative to the block time, when the service should occur.